 - The Sidebar — you can access Home, your Daily Check-in, your Profile, team Check-ins, team Objectives, Meetings, and the Team Directory.
 At the bottom of the sidebar, can you invite people to Range and access your settings.

 - The Main Pane — as you access each feature, the main pane will adjust so you can view or add key information for each.

 Here’s how Range is organized:

-Profile — This is all the important about you, from you role and location to your preferred pronouns and how you spend your spare time.
+- Profile — This is all the important information about you, from your role and location to your preferred pronouns and how you spend your spare time.
 You can also view all of your Check-ins, your daily plan, anything you’ve flagged, and your moods and team question answers.